North Bristol NHS Trust

 North Bristol NHS Trust is a National Health Service trust that provides community healthcare and hospital services to Bristol, South Gloucestershire, and North Somerset, England.
-The trust employs over 8,000 staff delivering healthcare across Southmead Hospital, Cossham Hospital, and the Bristol Centre for Enablement, as well as the local communities.
-Medical teaching facilities are provided in association with the University of the West of England, Bristol University, and the University of Bath.
+The trust employs over 8,000 staff and delivers healthcare through several medical institutions, including Southmead Hospital, Cossham Hospital, and the Bristol Centre for Enablement, as well as through various community-based clinics.
+In addition, medical teaching facilities are provided in association with the University of the West of England, Bristol University, and the University of Bath.